Google Gemini

 • Protect privacy: Do not upload documents containing sensitive information

+This guide has shown you how students use Gemini effectively.
 Google Gemini is a powerful multimodal AI assistant in the educational field, particularly suitable for learning scenarios that need to process images, documents, and code.
 Core advantages include:

 • Multimodal Understanding: Can process text, images, audio, video, and other media simultaneously